W. B. Maxwell

-William Babington Maxwell (1866–1938) was a successful British novelist and playwright.
+William Babington Maxwell (1866–1938) was a British novelist and playwright.

 Early life

 Born on 4 June 1866, William Babington Maxwell was the son of novelist Mary Elizabeth Braddon and Irish businessman John Maxwell.
 The family lived at Lichfield House, Richmond, spending holidays in the New Forest.
 Maxwell's formal education ended at the age of 14 as his mother had a fear of 'over-education'.

 Career

-Originally training as an artist, Maxwell turned his back on art and began to write short stories as a panacea for depression.
+Originally training as an artist, Maxwell turned his back on art and began to write short stories to help cope with depression.
 His first story was published in The World by Edmund Yates for £5.
 He also wrote stories for Truth and Temple Bar.
 On his coming of age, his father gave him control of the failing magazine Mistletoe Bough which he tried unsuccessfully to turn around.
 He wrote The Last Man In, a drama, produced 14 March 1910, at the Royalty Theatre, Glasgow, by the Scottish Repertory Company; and, with George Paston (i.e. Emily Morse Symonds), a farce, The Naked Truth, which was first played at Wyndham's Theatre, London in April 1910, and in which Charles Hawtrey played Bernard Darrell.
 His 1913 novel The Devil's Garden was banned by the Libraries Association.

 He was a friend of Edward VII whom he described as "the biggest swell in Europe".